Purdue-ECE264-002-Fall2024-stage/HW13-MusicGen1/README.md

 Random Number Generation
 ==========

-Since this assignment uses pseudorandom number generation, in order to ensure consistency between tests, you will need to use a constant seed.
-This can be found in the file `fsm_macros.h`.
-When testing against the expected output, you should set `HW13_RAND_SEED` to `264`, which is its default value.
-You can change this to produce different music.
+Since this assignment uses pseudorandom number generation, in order to ensure consistency between tests, you will need to use the same seed and run on the same system.
+The expected files were generated on Linux using the seed 264. `make test` and `make rand` will use this seed.

 Random numbers should be generated using the standard `rand` function.
 This will generate a very large random number.
 Generate a random number, modulate by 100, and use that to evaluate the state transition, moving from left to right in the table.